diskuv/diskuvbox/README.md

 ## Usage

-### Download

-Binaries are available for download at https://github.com/diskuv/diskuvbox/releases:
-- Windows on Intel 32/64bit.
-On very new PCs you may have to pre-install `vc_redist.exe` which is included for download.
-- Linux on Intel 32/64bit
-- macOS on Intel/Silicon

 ### Add as an Opam Dependency

 If you are an OCaml developer who creates or maintains an Opam package, add